mycodeplug/dzcb/doc/BETA.md

 Thank you for your interest in beta testing [`dzcb`](https://github.com/mycodeplug/dzcb).
 Please remember that this project is developed by a single person in spare time only.

+See [HISTORY](./HISTORY.md) for motivation, criticisms, and feature development backstory.

 ## Scope of Current Testing

 I have personally tested dzcb with the following radios: